 Hopefully, that common struggle/bond will develop to having better friends, than you had in the past.
 Your new and better friends won’t pull you down; they will support you and help you get to your goals…at least, that has been my experiences thus far.

 While in high-school, college, and working in Corporate America, as a young adult, after graduating from college, people harshly made fun of me; because, I told them I was gonna get a Ferrari before I hit 30 years old.
 I’m looking back at that time, while I compose this BLOG, and I remembered the level of confidence I had.
 That confidence fueled my determination and VISION.
-I KNEW, when I was a high-school kid, college kid, and while working in Corporate America in my 20s, I was gonna make this goal — not a fucking doubt in my, then, tiny little brain.
-That’s confidence.
+I KNEW, when I was a high-school kid, college kid, and while working in Corporate America in my 20s, despite those fucking assholes making fun of me and trying to distract me from my Ferrari-goal, I was gonna make this goal — not a fucking doubt in my, then, tiny little brain.
+That’s courage; that’s strength; that’s discipline; that’s the fighting spirit against adversaries — that’s fucking confidence — balls-to-the-walls confidence!

 After I got my first Ferrari, in my late 20s, those assholes that made fun of me, saw me with my Ferrari, and they were speechless and shocked — the expression on their faces was priceless and provided me with selfish gratification and made up for all their asshole remarks they made about me.
 What’s that saying?